qwewqa/miyu-bot/README.md

 ### d4dj-utils
-Miyu Bot depends on [d4dj-utils](https://github.com/qwewqa/d4dj-utils), which should visible via the PYTHONPATH, or a `.pth` file in a venv.
+Miyu Bot depends on [d4dj-utils](https://github.com/qwewqa/d4dj-utils), which should be visible via the PYTHONPATH, or a `.pth` file in a venv.
 Some functionality of d4dj-utils is not fully public, such as some chart related functions or asset downloading and decryption, and is considered "extended" functionality.

 ### Bot token
-A JSON file called `config.json` should created in the working directory containing a dict with a single key `"token"` corresponding to the bot token.
+A JSON file called `config.json` should be created in the working directory containing a dict with a single key `"token"` corresponding to the bot token.

 ### Database initialization